ordovicia/cgroups-rs/README.md

         .done()
     // Enable monitoring this cgroup via `perf` tool.
     .perf_event()
-        // perf_event subsystem has no parameter, so this method does not return a subsystem
+        // perf_event subsystem has no parameter, so this method does not
-        // builder, just enable the monitoring.
+        // return a subsystem builder, just enables the monitoring.
     // Actually build cgroups with the configuration.
     // Only create a directory for the CPU, cpuset, and pids subsystems.
     .build()?;